Innovative applications for radiofrequency heating

 How to apply

 Formal applications for research degree study should be made online through the university's website.
-Please state clearly in the research information section that the PhD you wish to be considered for is the ‘Innovative applications for radiofrequency heating’ as well as Dr Ali Hassanpour as your proposed supervisor.
-In the funding section, please state 'EPSRC Doctoral Training Partnership' as your sponsor.
+Please state clearly in the research information section that the PhD you wish to be considered for is ‘Innovative applications for radiofrequency heating’ as well as Dr Ali Hassanpour as your proposed supervisor.

 If English is not your first language, you must provide evidence that you meet the University’s minimum English Language requirements.